Contents

 For the KAGURA skirt, I registered the bones from the chest to both legs as follows.

-This registered bone can be confirmed by the yellow line in the gizmo.
+This registered bone can be seen as a yellow sphere in the Gizmo.

 Let’s run it in this state.